QWED Legal: deterministic verification guards for legal AI

 | **LiabilityGuard** | `DETERMINISTIC` | Cap and tiered amount computations for supported numeric inputs |

-| **ClauseGuard** | `PARTIAL / HEURISTIC` | Limited text-based clause consistency and contradiction checks |
+| **ClauseGuard** | `PARTIAL / HEURISTIC` | Limited text-based clause consistency and contradiction checks (explicit Z3 path is deterministic) |

 | **CitationGuard** | `PARTIAL / HEURISTIC` | Citation shape / format validation, not authoritative existence proof |